 This document serves as the foundation of the transaction.
 If the sale is structured as an asset purchase, an asset purchase agreement will be used, wherein the buyer purchases a portion or all of the practice owner’s tangible and intangible assets in the practice.
 If the transaction is structured as a stock purchase, a stock purchase agreement will be used, wherein the buyer purchases a portion or all of the practice owner’s capital stock in the practice corporation.

 If the practice owner finances any portion of the purchase price for the buyer, a promissory note will be used to document the buyer’s repayment obligation.
+A promissory note could be sold to a third party like Amerinote Xchange in the future if needed.

 These documents may take several forms, but each document provides the practice owner with security for the buyer’s promise to pay under the promissory note.
 A security agreement is typically used in an asset purchase transaction, to allow the practice owner to obtain a security interest in the assets of the practice that have been purchased.
 A stock pledge agreement is typically used in a stock purchase transaction, which grants the practice owner a first lien security interest on the shares of stock being acquired by the purchaser.